preahs/Postette/README.md

 A self-hostable newsletter service for sending personalized updates to friends and family.
 Postette provides a simple, elegant interface for managing your newsletter subscriptions and sending beautiful, formatted emails to your loved ones.

-## ⚠️ Warning: Work in Progress
+> [!WARNING]
 This project is currently in active development and should be considered unstable.
-Features may change, bugs may exist, and the API is not yet stable.
+Features may change, bugs may exist, and the application is not yet stable.
 Use at your own risk.

 ## Features